The Neutral Thousands: History

 Founded in 1937, The Neutral Thousands was a group primarily targeting toward anti-union women.
 The organization was described as a "voluntary association of housewives concerned with labor racketeering and its effects on consumer prices".
 The group was promoted as an association created by local housewives that sought to attract women toward their cause.
 The slogan Truth Not Terror became associated with the group, which along with the group's name, prompted its initialism of TNT.
 The organization's leader, Bessie Ochs, was described as a woman who was "fiftyish, peroxide-blond and tough as nails."

 While the organization represented itself as a spontaneous creation of local housewives, many argue that it was created by other anti-union organizations, such as the Merchants and Manufacturers Association.
 The organization stated it had recruited thousands of women, with membership rates of over 100,000, according to Bessie Ochs.
 In addition to its radio program, the California Caravan, the organization distributed a newsletter to its members, titled the Memo-News.
 Many supported and allied with the Neutral Thousands, including Japanese-American unions who stood in support of the anti-picketing ordinances, the Associated Farmers, the Southern Californians, Inc., Women of the Pacific and The Chamber of Commerce.

 The radio broadcasts by the organization, the California Caravan, provided both entertainment and information about the anti-union movement that the organization supported.
 However, the program was shut down by the Federal Communications Commission, due to its one-sided and negative depiction of labor unions.
 The organization itself was later shut down amid similar concerns.

 Partnership with Japanese Unions

-In 1937, the organization partnered with The Southern California Retail Produce Workers Union, a Japanese union led by Thomas Hiromo Yumate, who was a produce buyer.
-Yumate enlisted TNT to try to put economic pressure onto a leading produce seller, Three Star Produce.
-In turn, TNT asked Yumate to recruit SCRPWU members to sign a proposal to get anti-picketing initiatives on the ballot.
-Yumate ascertained the signatures, and while TNT attempted to get in contact with the president of Three Star Produce they were never able to reach him.
+In 1937, the organization partnered with The Southern California Retail Produce Workers Union, a Japanese union led by Thomas Hiromo Yamate, who was a produce buyer.
+Yamate enlisted TNT to try to put economic pressure onto a leading produce seller, Three Star Produce.
+In turn, TNT asked Yamate to recruit SCRPWU members to sign a proposal to get anti-picketing initiatives on the ballot.
+Yamate ascertained the signatures, and while TNT attempted to get in contact with the president of Three Star Produce they were never able to reach him.
 The La Follette Hearings found that TNT was partnering with other Japanese unions in promotion of their campaign for anti-picketing measures.